Use CLion features from the command line: open files and projects, view diffs, merge files, apply code style formatting, and inspect the source code.

 Do not show the splash screen when loading CLion.

 Do not reopen projects and show the welcome screen.
-This can help if a project that was open crashes CLion for some reason.
+This can help if a project that was open crashes CLion.

 Do not load manually installed plugins.
-This can help if a plugin that you installed crashes CLion for some reason.
+This can help if a plugin that you installed crashes CLion.
 You will be able to start the IDE and either disable or uninstall the problematic plugin.